Portmeister/horiseon_refactor/README.md

 Tasks performed to complete objective:
 - view the source code & add semantic HTML elements
 - view the structure of the HTML elements and adjust elements to follow logical structure independent of styling and positioning
-- view the image elements and add accessible alt attributes
+- view the image elements and add accessible alt & title attributes
 - view the heading attributes and organize in sequential order
 - view the title element and add a concise, descriptive title